rizsotto/scan-build/README.rst

     This is the default behaviour, can be enforced with ``--override-compiler`` flag.

-2. Use special library to intercept compiler calls durring the build process.
+2. Use special library to intercept compiler calls during the build process.
     The analyzer run against each modules after the build finished.
     Use ``--intercept-first`` flag to get this model.

-3. Use compiler wrappers to intercept compiler calls durring the build process.
+3. Use compiler wrappers to intercept compiler calls during the build process.
     The analyzer run against each modules after the build finished.
     Use ``--intercept-first`` and ``--override-compiler`` flags together to get this model.